How the Stock Market Works

 The Financial Services Industry

-Mid and large size investment dealers typically have a research department with analysts covering many sectors and some of the companies in those sectors.
+Mid and large size investment dealers typically have a research department with analysts covering many if not most sectors in the economy.
 The purpose of the analysts is two fold.

 1. The research is used by a dealer's institutional sales desk and retail division to support selling stock ownership especially if trade commissions are generated.